Who We Are

 a cappella women’s choir, Fire.

-Monica McCormack is a native of West Clare in Ireland.
-At nineteen years of age, she emigrated to America to be an au pair in New York.
-Monica has trained extensively in the martial arts, studied ancient and indigenous spiritual healing practices from around the world, and is an ordained Shaman.
-She is the published author of a memoir, Goodbye, My Irish Child, and also writes literary fiction and poetry.
+Monica McCormack is a native of West Clare in Ireland and emigrated to America when she was nineteen.
+She has trained extensively in the martial arts, studied ancient and indigenous spiritual practices from around the world, and is an ordained Shaman.
+Her passion is bringing people together to share and learn how the Divine works in our lives.
+She is a published author, mother of four daughters, and a member of the LGBTQ community.

 Minister of Music